drkaizeng/statistics_and_engineering_lab/docs/index.md

 # Stat gen playground
-Here are a collection of useful tips that make life of a statistical geneticist/bioinformatician easier.
+Here is a collection of tips that are hopefully useful for statistical geneticists and bioinformaticians.